 Here’s how these changes may affect you:

 The ones who will mostly benefit from this will be the ones moving home.
-If you are moving home and the purchase is completed before March 31st 2020 then you will not pay Stamp Duty at all as along as the purchase price is <£500,000.
-The predicted average that the Governments thinks the Stamp Duty will fall by is £4,500 but for prices around £500,000 the savings will be £15,000.
+If you are moving home in Nottingham and the purchase is completed before March 31st 2020 then you will not pay Stamp Duty at all as along as the purchase price is <£500,000.
+The predicted average that the Governments think the Stamp Duty will fall by is £4,500 but for prices around £500,000, the savings will be £15,000.

 The Stamp Duty surcharge still applies in this scenario.
-This was brought in so that more first time Buyers gained more opportunity to step onto the Property Ladder but Buy to Let Investors will still be better off than before.
+This was brought in so that more first-time Buyers in Nottingham gained more opportunity to step onto the Property Ladder but Buy to Let Investors in Nottingham will still be better off than before.